Save

 Amblyopia Lazy Eye

-Anterior Chamber Fluid filled space between the cornea and iris
+Anterior Chamber fluid-filled space in the front of the eye between the cornea and the iris.

-Astigmatism Irregularly shaped cornea which causes light to refract ineffectively
+Astigmatism Irregularly shaped cornea that causes light to refract ineffectively

 Cataract Cloudy or opaque portions of the natural lens